 "Our members want solutions," he said, "not a slugfest."

 Trustees also appointed nine administrators and received an update on plans for the first day of classes at district schools, which will be Tuesday.
-They heard a report about solar projects under construction and reminded the public to drive carefully, watching out for increased pedestrian,
+They heard a report about solar projects under construction and reminded the public to drive carefully, watching out for increased pedestrian, bike and vehicle traffic.

 Information about the Mt.
 Diablo school board meeting is available by calling 925-682-8000, ext.
 4000 or by going to http://esbpublic.mdusd.k12.ca.us.
 Click on Aug.
 22. For details, read the On Assignment blog at IBAbuzz.com/onassignment.